-3. Specify the bit or bit range to be instrumented as previously described, select the type of instrumentation from the radio buttons, and click OK.
+3. Specify the bit or bit range to be instrumented as previously described, select the type of instrumentation from the drop-down menu, and click OK.
 If the type of instrumentation is different from the existing instrumentation, the letter "P" will be yellow to indicate a mixture of instrumentation types.